obeki/Modernize_Debian_Wiki/README.md

 ![Debian Logo](https://wiki.debian.org/DebianLogo)

-Welcome to the Fantastic Webpage to Markdown Converter!
+Welcome to the Fantastic Webpage hahaha to Markdown Converter!
 This script allows you to effortlessly transform web content into beautifully formatted Markdown files.
 It's a tool that comes to your rescue when you need to capture the magic of the web and store it in Markdown format.
 I used [Debian News page](https://wiki.debian.org/News) as a test case in the script https://wiki.debian.org/News

 ##